Dual Credit

 How to apply

-Step 2: Complete one the applications below corresponding to your school district
+Step 2: Complete an application form (listed below, corresponding to your school district)

-Step 3: The high school counselor will submit your completed dual credit application package on your behalf to regoffice@cnc.bc.ca.
+Step 3: Ask your high school counsellor to submit your application package on your behalf to regoffice@cnc.bc.ca.

 Things to Know